 Small retro campers: Shasta Airflyte is a company based in Shasta, California.

-This limited edition is an exact replica of their 1961 model Shasta Airflyte, manufactured by Shasta RV: the colors of this limited edition are yellow, green, and red.
+This limited edition is a replica of their 1961 model Shasta Airflyte, manufactured by Shasta RV: the colors of this limited edition are yellow, green, and red.

 Most units will be sold by 2019, but you can rent or buy one on this website and at Mount Comfort RV.
 There are some models, but because it is a limited edition, they do not have this model in their future manufacturing forecast.
 This one is for Shasta RV enthusiasts.